• Around the House

 fish weathervane

-Other fun shapes to make weather vanes include other birds, horses and other animals, and aquatic wildlife such as fish and this endearing octupus weather vane from Handmade Charlotte.
+You can make weather vanes in all kinds of fun animal shapes like birds, horses, fish or other aquatic wildlife such as this endearing octupus weather vane from Handmade Charlotte.

-This recycling craft includes printable templates, easy instructions and begins with a simple coloring activity.
+An easy recycling craft, this octupus weather vane project includes printable templates and begins with a simple coloring activity.

 octupus weather vane